-For 2009, the following categories of performance goals and relative weightings were approved:
+For 2010, the following categories of performance goals and relative weightings were approved:

-Weigh Weight of Each Component
+Weight of Each Component

 Name Corporate Business Unit Individual

-Mr. Blair 75% 25%
+Mr. Blair 75% - 25%

-Mr. Sargeant 75% 25%
+Mr. Sargeant 75% - 25%

 Mr. Naughton 75% 25%

 Mr. Horey 40% 50% 10%

-Mr. Breslin 30% 50% 20%
+Mr. McLaughlin 20% 60% 20%

 Corporate Goals and Achievement for Cash Bonus.
-The corporate component of the annual bonus included three categories of performance goals, with weightings applicable to each goal set in advance.
-The following corporate goals were established for 2009:
+The corporate component of the annual bonus included four categories of performance goals, with weightings applicable to each goal set in advance.
+The following corporate goals were established for 2010:

 (i) The achievement of a targeted level of Operating Funds from Operations ("Operating FFO") per share, both on an absolute and relative basis, composed 55% of total corporate performance.
-Operating FFO is defined as FFO (as defined by the National Association of Real Estate Investment Trusts and explained in the Company's Annual Report to Stockholders accompanying this proxy statement) excluding gains or losses on the sale of undepreciated real estate (generally land) as well as certain other non-routine or non-recurring items.
-For determining relative performance, the comparable peer group of multifamily REITs consisted of: Apartment Investment and Management Company ("AIMCO"), BRE Properties, Inc., Camden Property Trust, Inc., Equity Residential Properties Trust, Inc., Essex Property Trust, Inc., Home Properties, Inc., United Dominion Realty Trust, Inc., and Post Properties, Inc. (collectively, the "Bonus Peer Group").
-Operating FFO on an absolute basis was set at \$4.39 per share for the achievement of threshold performance, \$4.67 per share for the achievement of target performance, and \$4.95 per share for the achievement of maximum performance.
-Actual 2009 Operating FFO on an absolute basis was determined to be \$4.46 per share.
+Operating FFO is defined as FFO (as defined by NAREIT and explained in the Company's Annual Report to Stockholders accompanying this proxy statement) excluding gains or losses on the sale of undepreciated real estate (generally land) as well as certain other non-routine or non-recurring items.
+For determining relative performance, the comparable peer group of multifamily REITs consisted of: Apartment Investment and Management Company ("AIMCO"), BRE Properties, Inc., Camden Property Trust, Inc.,

+Equity Residential Properties Trust, Inc., Essex Property Trust, Inc., Home Properties, Inc., Post Properties, Inc., and United Dominion Realty Trust, Inc. (collectively, the "Bonus Peer Group").
+Operating FFO on an absolute basis was set at \$3.51 per share for the achievement of threshold performance, \$3.73 per share for the achievement of target performance, and \$3.95 per share for the achievement of maximum performance.
+Actual 2010 Operating FFO on an absolute basis was determined to be \$3.98 per share.
 For Operating FFO growth relative to the Bonus Peer Group, a 6th place ranking was threshold performance, 3rd place ranking was target performance and maximum performance was 1st place.
-For 2009, the Compensation Committee determined that the Company achieved a 4th place ranking against this peer group.
+For 2010, the Compensation Committee determined that the Company achieved a 6th place ranking against this peer group.

-- (ii) The operating performance of development activities, as compared to the original budgeted performance, made up 10% of the total corporate performance.
-Meeting budgeted net operating income ("NOI") for this component was determined to be target performance, 7.5% below budgeted NOI was threshold performance, and exceeding budgeted NOI by 7.5% or more was maximum performance for this component.
-In 2009 budgeted NOI for this category, based upon 14 communities, was approximately \$18.5 million, while actual NOI was approximately \$20 million for 2009.
-However, the Compensation Committee determined that only target performance was achieved after evaluating construction completion schedules and related expenses.
-As a result, the Committee determined that the Company's development activities were at target. - (iii) The operating performance of redevelopment activities, as compared to the original budgeted performance, made up 5% of the total corporate performance.
+- (ii) The revenue from development activities, as compared to the original budgeted revenue, made up 7.5% of the total corporate performance.
+Meeting budgeted revenue for this component was determined to be target performance, 7.5% below budgeted revenue was threshold performance, and exceeding budgeted revenue by 7.5% or more was maximum performance for this component.
+In 2010 budgeted revenue for this category, based upon seven communities, was approximately \$21.4 million, while actual revenue was at approximately \$22.0 million for 2010. - (iii) The operating performance of redevelopment activities, as compared to the original budgeted performance, made up 7.5% of the total corporate performance.
 Meeting budgeted net operating income ("NOI") for this component was determined to be target performance, 3.0% below budgeted NOI was threshold performance, and exceeding budgeted NOI by 3.0% or more was maximum performance for this component.
-In 2009, the Compensation Committee determined that the Company's redevelopment activities were slightly below budgeted NOI, so performance was slightly below target.
-Budgeted NOI and actual NOI for this category, based upon 16 redevelopment communities, were both approximately \$57.5 million. - (iv) The effectiveness of management (defined as the execution of business plans, flexibility in decision making, portfolio management, balance sheet management, and focus on the correct organizational priorities) and progress on various corporate initiatives made up 30% of the total corporate performance metrics for 2009.
-For 2009, the Compensation Committee determined that achievement on this category was at 90% of target.
+In 2010, the Compensation Committee determined that the Company's redevelopment activities, based upon 14 redevelopment communities, were above Budgeted NOI.
+Budgeted NOI for this category was approximately \$59.3 million and actual NOI achievement for this category was approximately \$64.1 million. - (iv) The effectiveness of management (defined as the execution of business plans, flexibility in decision making, portfolio management, balance sheet management, and focus on the correct organizational priorities) and progress on various corporate initiatives made up 30% of the total corporate performance metrics for 2010.
+For 2010, the Compensation Committee determined that achievement on this category was 107.5% of target.

-Overall, achievement of the corporate component of performance for 2009 for cash bonuses was determined to be 82.1% of target.
+Overall, achievement of the corporate component of performance for 2010 for cash bonuses was determined to be 126.0% of target.